paganotoni/doco/docs/basics/sidebar.md

 - Link to the getting started page (`/getting_started.html`)
 - Link to the installation page (`/installation.html`)

+Quicklinks show on the sidebar and on the search modal.
+They are a great way to link to important pages in your documentation.

 ##### Navigation

 The navigation is a list of links to the pages in your site.
 It is generated automatically from the pages in your site.
 It  creates **one level** of navigation based on folders and pages inside.
 Files starting with underscore (p.e. _meta.md) are ignored by the navigation builder.